joshuabragge/ergodox/README.md

 joshua's layout
 ======================

 This is a colemak layout for the [ErgoDox Ez][ergodox-ez].
-This is designed for SimCorp Business System Anaylst in Windows.
+This is optimized for SimCorp Business System Anaylst using Windows.

 [ergodox-ez]: https://ergodox-ez.com/